kg583/RunOnPython/README.md

 [^7]: Specifically, `dir(foo)` is equivalent to `foo.__dir__`, which *very conveniently* dodges that `.`.
 [^8]: This order is alphabetical, but could be adjusted slightly as new methods get added with each release.
-[^9]: @iPhoenix devised a pathological example where one invisibly messes with the built-ins to ruin this plan, but such an example could also be used to break `__add__` or even `getattr` altogether, rendering Python itself rather useless!
-Thus, this project also implicitly assumes that you're not doing anything to mess with Python internals, cause otherwise all bets are off.

 Such a class has the added benefit of containing relatively few default methods that get in the way, which you can see by running `dir` on an empty class: